zorzr/TSL/README.md

 Furthermore, the application combines key bindings, mouse click and drag/drop to speed up operations and allow a quick context change from a file to the following.
 Zoom in and out is supported and can become really useful when managing really long series: high performances are granted by a downsampling algorithm which doesn't affect the usage and is completely transparent to the user.

+Advanced signal processing feature is also provided: an expansible set of functions can be used to process the time series and plot the generated ones alongside the original (e.g. derivative, integral).
+The user could also choose the name of the new series to be generated and the parameters to be adopted bu the function algorithm.

 ## Features